rustwasm/wasm-bindgen/examples/README.md

 # Examples

 This directory contains a number of examples of the `#[wasm_bindgen]` macro and how to display them in the browser.
-Each directory should contain a `build.sh` which assembles all the relevant files, and then if you open up `index.html` in a web browser you should be able to see everything in action!
+Each directory contains a README with a link to https://webassembly.studio so you can also explore the example online (apologies if they're out of sync!), and each directory also contains a `build.sh` which assembles all the relevant files locally.
+If you open up `index.html` in a web browser you should be able to see everything in action when using `build.sh`!

 The examples here are: